ncatlab/nlab-content/pages/3/6/0/3/23063/content.md

 ## Approaches

-> The following text is adapted from a non-public message by Nathaniel Arkor to the Category Theory Community Server:
+> The following text is adapted from a non-public message by [[Nathanael Arkor]] to the Category Theory Community Server:

 There are three main approaches to formal category theory: